cyclingProfessor/humannetwork/README.md

    "p", Port number to listen on.
 Defaults to 10000 "s", Session number used to identify clients so that a server can be restarted (not yet implemented)

+There is a file of messages that the Server provides as challenges to clients.
+This file is included in the jar file, but can be overriden with more appropriate or even themed files, by placing a file called "proverbs.txt" in the same directory as the HumanNetworkServer.jar file.
+The format is plain UTF_8 text, one message per line.

 The client is a standard (adaptive) web page application that should be hosted on a reachable web server.

 Code Organisation